 While these thyroid tests can be helpful, in the final analysis your doctor should treat YOU, not the blood test.
 We have seen many women with hypothyroidism not treated by their physicians because their thyroid numbers were low but “within normal limits.”
 It’s a little like saying a vitamin D level of 31 is normal (normal rage is 30-100).

 How you feel and how you function (e.g., energy, constipation, dry hair, dry skin, cognition, body temperature) is more important in assessing thyroid function than just using arbitrary blood test normal ranges.

 If your doctor refuses to order these tests see someone else, or order them yourself at websites such as www.saveonlabs.com, then schedule a consult with one of Amen Clinics – we are here to help you feel, think, and look your best!

 In this video, Dr. Mark Filidei, Director of Functional and Integrative Medicine at Amen Clinics talks about balancing the thyroid (and other hormones) through Bioidentical Hormonal Replacement Therapy.

 Already have your lab results?
 Great!
 Dr. Filidei is available for consultations too.
-Call us at 888-288-9834 or tell us more.
+Call us at 888-288-9834 or visit us online to schedule a visit.